 Precious Williams is a hairstylist who has cut Mark's hair for as long as he can remember.
 As an African American woman who grew up in Little Rock, she is a valued friend of his from whom Mark has learned much through the years.
 And in the fall of 2000, God used her to change his life.

-While reclining in her chair one day and getting a cut, Mark and Precious were enjoying lighthearted conversation.
-At some point, however, they began talking about racism and, in particular, the systemic segregation of the local church. mark asked Precious if churches in Little Rock had always been divided along ethnic and economic lines.
+While reclining in her chair and getting a cut one day, Mark was enjoying a lighthearted conversation with Precious.
+At some point, however, they began talking about racism and, in particular, the systemic segregation of the local church.
+Mark asked Precious if churches in Little Rock had always been divided along ethnic and economic lines.
 Had this affected her spiritually?
 Had it shaped her view of Christians, of the Church, of God?

 He really doesn't remember all that she said to him in response, but he does recall what he asked her next.